Ctenoptychius: Discovery and classification

 Ctenoptychius was named by naturalist Louis Agassiz in his work Recherches sur les poissons fossiles.
 Agassiz considered the genus to encompass three species: C. apicalis, C. denticulatus, and C. pectinatus, with C. apicalis being the type species.
 All three species were diagnosed based on isolated teeth from the Carboniferous of England, and were united by the presence of large serrations on the tooth crown.
 Subsequent authors have assigned additional species based on tooth-like structures with similar serrations, including fossils that have since been identified as the sex organs of the tetrapodomorph Ophiderpeton.
 Large serrations or cusplets are now known to occur in many unrelated genera of Paleozoic chondrichthyan, only C. apicalis is considered a member of the genus, and other species have been reassigned to different genera or, as in the North American "C. stevensoni", have been regarded as probable synonyms of the type species.
 The holotype tooth of C. apicalis is now missing.

-Articulated body fossils of Ctenoptychius apicalis were described from the coal measures of North Staffordshire in 1890.
+Articulated body fossils of Ctenoptychius apicalis were described from the North Staffordshire Coalfield in 1890.
 These preserve the front portion of the body and pectoral fins, the coating of dermal denticles, the cartilaginous jaws, and disarticulated teeth.
 However, the preservation of this material has been noted as poor, and details of the anatomy are difficult to make out.

 The taxon "Ctenoptychius" korni is known from complete, articulated body fossils from the Late Permian-age Kupferschiefer of Germany.
 This species has variously been assigned to Ctenoptychius and the distantly related genus Janassa, but has alternatively been suggested to belong to neither due to lacking the distinctive features of both genera.